 "Things I need from the large supermarket which I haven't ventured to as of yet (a friend or my neighbour go each week so they get what I need) I go online and do a screenshot of what I need then send them the pics."

 "Unfortunately the people I shop for don’t do technology really.
-I have taught 4 of the 9 to video call which hasn’t been easy but we have had a laugh."
+I have taught four of the nine to video call which hasn’t been easy but we have had a laugh."

 "A lady I chat to is shielding and one of my friends is shopping for her.
 She’s very particular about wanting tinned spaghetti - but not the hoops.
 I’ve heard both sides of this story in phone calls.
 I’m very understanding in both cases of course!"

-"You think you’re quite easy going and not fussy until you ask someone to get you bread and milk - 3 different types of milk and 2 specific types of bread (Supermarket Diva!)"
+"You think you’re quite easy going and not fussy until you ask someone to get you bread and milk - three different types of milk and two specific types of bread (Supermarket Diva!)"